-args arguments Define run-time arguments passed to the executable generated by the Glasgow Haskell Compiler.
-For instance, setting the option has the effect that the I/O operation getArgs (see library System.Environment (Section A.2.18) returns the value ["first", "second"].
+args arguments Define run-time arguments for the evaluation of the main expression.
+For instance, setting the option has the effect that the I/O operation getArgs (see library System.Environment (Section A.2.18) returns the value ["first","second"].

-'''

 :set args first second

-'''